Shirecliffe: Amenities

-Amenities
+The main shopping area for the suburb is the Herries Road shops which stand near the roundabout at the junction of Shirecliffe Road and Herries Road.
+There are smaller shopping areas on Teynham Road and Longley Avenue West.

+The principal outdoor recreation area in Shirecliffe is Busk Meadows Park, which has a children's playground, a foothall pitch with raised sides, and an area of woodland.

+Sheffield United F.C. have their football academy on Shirecliffe Road: they moved there in 2002 but the site was a sports ground long before that.

+Other notable sites in the suburb include a Household Waste Recycling Centre on Longley Avenue West, run by Sheffield Council.
+This has caused some animosity among local residents who feel the centre should not be based in a residential area, but promises to move the centre to a more appropriate place have come to nothing.

 The nearest GP practices for Shirecliffe residents are just outside the suburb with the Norwood Medical Centre, Pitsmoor Surgery and Southey Green Medical Centre all being less than a mile away.
 The main primary school for the area is the Watercliffe Meadow Community Primary School on Boynton Road while the Parkwood E-ACT Academy on Longley Avenue West is the principal secondary school for the area, it was built on the site of the old Herries School.
 The Meadows nursery school, a new facility at the heart of the community, opened in Spring 2021, it is a co-operation between SHU, the Council and Save the Children.
-The Community Centre stands on Shirecliffe Road, it was extended and renovated in 2007, the £1.25 million refit included a two storey office block to the rear which can be rented out to raise funds for the centre.
+The Community Centre stands on Shirecliffe Road.
+It was extended and renovated in 2007: the £1.25 million refit included a two storey office block to the rear which can be rented out to raise funds for the centre.